breyerjs/jacksonbreyer/posts/first-drafts.md

 I realized this early on, maybe halfway through.
 That realization made for a lonely stretch of the journey.
 I was very tempted to quit—I had failed, right?

-Fortnately, my writing group gave me just enough motivation to question giving up.
+Fortunately, my writing group gave me just enough motivation to question giving up.

 So I googled.
 What did other authors have to say about first drafts?
 How the heck are you supposed to write these things, anyway?
 Doing so, I ran across a quote from Shannon Hale.
 It went like this: